 Aims & Outcomes

 Young Iranians are particularly open, curious and prepared to commit to peace and non-violence, as previous experiences show.
 Therefore, the project cooperates closely with young volunteers who plan and implement peace education events.
-Furthermore, it involves educators and researchers who work in educational institutions.
-The project qualifies and brings key actors of the education system together and provides them with a space for dialogue on how to develop a culture of peace through education.
+Furthermore, it involves educators and researchers who work in educational institutions, as well as multiplicators from civil society.
+The project qualifies and brings key actors of the education system and civil society together and provides them with a space for dialogue on how to develop a culture of peace through education.

 The project "Promotion of direct and structural peace education in Iran" is supported by the ifa (Institut für Auslandsbeziehungen) with funds provided by the German Federal Foreign Office.